Ohio State vs. Indiana NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Ohio State has combined with its opponents to put up more than 60 points in all six games this season.

-- Indiana and its opponents have combined to score more than 60 points in three of six games this season.
+- Ohio State and its opponents have combined to go over the current 60.5-point total in all six games this season.

-- The two teams combine to average 70.8 points per game, 10.8 more than the total in this contest.

-- This contest's over/under is 12.7 points greater than the 47.3 these two squads combine to surrender per game this season.
+- Saturday's over/under is 10.3 points lower than the two team's combined 70.8 points per game average.

+- These two squads combine to allow 47.3 points per game, 13.2 fewer than this contest's over/under.

 Ohio State Stats and Trends